robertdumitrescu/swp-migration-runner/README.md

 - when displaying the migrations to check as well if the down.sql (or rollBack.sql) is present and to be displayed in a column as boolean
 - add support for the usual php projects migrations names (up.sql and down.sql)
 - add support for breakpoints in time.
 For example if I want to roll forward with migrations till a point in time to be able to specify the name of the migration where to stop
-- add automated tests to check name computing capabilities
+- add automated tests to check name computing capabilities in list case